 Playing the Enemy: Nelson Mandela and the Game That Made a Nation #ad - His plan was ambitious if not far-fetched: use the national rugby team, the Springboks-long an embodiment of white-supremacist rule-to embody and engage a new South Africa as they prepared to host the 1995 World Cup.
 After being released from prison and winning South Africa's first free election, Nelson Mandela presided over a country still deeply divided by fifty years of apartheid.

 Bugs in Danger: Our Vanishing Bees, Butterflies, and BeetlesBloomsbury Children's Books #ad - This middle grade nonfiction explains the growth, spread, and recent declines of each of these four types of insects.
 Populations of fireflies, butterflies, and ladybugs have all been declining in recent years, too.
 By now you've probably heard that bees are disappearing--but they aren't the only species at risk.

-Bugs in Danger: Our Vanishing Bees, Butterflies, and Beetles #ad - Exploring human causes, like the mysterious colony collapse disorder that plagues bee populations, to natural occurrences, like the Baltimore electric company that collected fireflies to attempt to harness their phosphorescent lighting source, master nonfiction storyteller Mark Kurlansky shows just how much bugs matter to our world.
+Exploring human causes, like the mysterious colony collapse disorder that plagues bee populations, to natural occurrences, like the Baltimore electric company that collected fireflies to attempt to harness their phosphorescent lighting source, master nonfiction storyteller Mark Kurlansky shows just how much bugs matter to our world.